elinorv21/RNA-Seq_workshop/README.md

 This slurm file describes a generic version of a slurm file for processing multiple paired-ended samples (each sample with two fastq files).
 ### trim_loop_example.sh:
 This slurm file is an example of a slurm file processing multiple paired-ended samples (each sample with two fastq files: forward and reverse).
-### fastqc.sh:
-This slurm file processes all the available fastq.gz files and outputs an HTML file and a zipped folder containing all the images in the quality-control report (the HTML file).

 ## R files
 ### mouse_dge.R: